Kenai Peninsula Public Use Cabins

 Operated by the non-profit Alaska Mountain and Wilderness Huts Association, Manitoba Cabin is intended to promote wilderness experience and camaraderie in the spirit of European-style trekking huts.
 While very popular among backcountry skiers during winter weekends, the facility often has openings during weekdays.
 During the summer, you might have the entire place to yourself.

 12 by 14 rustic cabin on Resurrection Creek in spruce-birch forest with mountain views.
 Sleeping bunks for six with space for eight.
 Equipped with counter space, table, benches, wood stove, splitting maul and hand saw.
 Outhouse and bear locker.
-Check Availability

-Mile 29.2 Resurrection Pass Trail.
-This cabin sits at the south end of Juneau Lake.
+This cabin is situated along east shore of Juneau Lake.
 A rustic cabin with counter space, a table, benches and a wood stove for heat.
 Sleeps eight with bunks for six.
 Other features include a splitting maul and saw, an outhouse — and a canoe with paddles for exploring the lake.